rsnodgrass/hassio-addons/radiora-classic-bridge/README.md

 </pre>

 Configure each Lutron RadioRA Classic zone/switch using the built-in SmartThings integration with Home Assistant version 0.87 and newer.
 Reminder that you must pair all light switches/dimmers into your RA-RS232 hardware adapter per Lutron's instructions.
 You must also have [configured the SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/).

-## Security

-Note, this opens a port with a REST server on your network which controls your Lutron RadioRA lighting.
-Anyone with access to this port could possibly control your lights.

 ## FIXME